ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 2.3 of [@!RFC5890], for further processing.

-If zero or more than one domain is extracted, then DMARC processing is not possible and the process terminates.
+If zero or more than one domain is extracted, then DMARC processing is not possible and the process terminates, although in the case where more than one domain is retrieved, the Mail Receiver *MAY* choose to go forward with DMARC processing anyway.
 See (#denial-of-dmarc-attacks) for further discussion.

 ###  Determine Handling Policy {#determine-handling-policy}